 Some dog breeds are more excitable than others.
 If your dog is amongst the more enthusiastic ones, it will take a bit of time for him to make significant progress.
 To help discipline your pet, you can learn more about your dog’s ways by comparing dog breeds.

-Once your dog learns to greet his human companions at home politely, it is time to teach him the appropriate behavior when meeting strangers outside your home.
+Once your furry pal learns to greet his human companions at home politely, it is time to teach him the appropriate dog behaviour when meeting strangers outside your home.

 Here’s what you should do to stop your dog from jumping up on strangers: